History of the United States Army: Force Structure 1989

 Note 1: division fielded two active Army and one Army National Guard roundout brigade.

 Note 2: division fielded two active Army and one Army Reserve roundout brigade.

 Additionally the 177th Armored Brigade acted as Opposing Force (OPFOR) at the National Training Center (NTC) at Fort Irwin in California.
 The Army National Guard fielded six infantry, two mechanized, and two armored divisions for a total of ten National Guard divisions, as well as 18 separate combat brigades (11x infantry, 3x armored, 4x mechanized) and three armored cavalry regiments.
 The Army Reserve fielded one mechanized and two infantry brigades.

 1990s

+In 1990, Iraq invaded its smaller neighbor, Kuwait, and U.S. land forces, led by the 82nd Airborne Division, quickly deployed to assure the protection of Saudi Arabia.
+In January 1991, Operation Desert Storm commenced, and a U.S.-led coalition deployed over 500,000 troops, the bulk of them from U.S. Army formations, to drive out Iraqi forces.
+The campaign ended in a victory for coalition forces, swiftly routing an Iraqi Army organized along Soviet lines in just one hundred hours.

+Later in 1991 the Soviet Union was dissolved, effectively ending the Cold War.

-After Desert Storm, the Army did not see major combat operations for the remainder of the 1990s.
+After Desert Storm the Army did not see major combat operations for the remainder of the 1990s.
 Army units did participate in a number of peacekeeping activities, such as the UN peacekeeping mission in Somalia in 1993, where the abortive Operation Gothic Serpent led to the deaths of eighteen American soldiers and the withdrawal of international forces.
 The Army also contributed troops to NATO peacekeeping forces in the Yugoslav Wars from December 1995, initially with the Implementation Force during the Bosnian War.
 U.S. Army forces only left Bosnia and Herzegovina in 2004 with the disestablishment of Task Force Eagle on November 24, 2004.
 U.S. Army troops remain in Kosovo with the Kosovo Force.

 During the first half of the decade the Army deactivated 8 of its 18 active divisions: